vtexdocs/dev-portal-content/readme-api-md/Customer Credit API/store-configuration.md

 }
 [/block]

->ℹ️ As mentioned before, the `notificationSettings` field is optional.
+> ℹ️️ As mentioned before, the `notificationSettings` field is optional.
 If you do not wish to set any e-mail notification triggers for either `daysPrior` or `daysAfter`, just fill in the corresponding parameter with an empty array (`[]`).